-Due to concerns from DCA Legal since the final Supervision Committee meeting, the option to count research published professionally toward the continuing professional development requirement was clarified.
-The language now states the following: "This may include, but is not limited to, quantitative or qualitative research, literature reviews, peer reviewed journals or books, monographs, newsletters, or other published work deemed equivalent by the board.
+The option to count research published professionally toward the continuing professional development requirement was recently amended.
+The language now states the following: "This may include, but is not limited to, quantitative or qualitative research, literature reviews, peer reviewed journals or books, monographs, newsletters, or other industry or academic published work deemed equivalent by the board.
 It shall not include personal opinion papers, editorials, or blogs."